-- (iii) if not otherwise included, the four most highly compensated persons in the gaming operation. - "Management contract" means any contract, subcontract, or collateral agreement between the Tribe and a contractor or between a contractor and a subcontractor if such contract or agreement provides for the management of all or part of a gaming operation. - (u) "Management contractor" means the person or entity holding a contract entered into pursuant to 25 U.S.C. § 2710 (d) (9) or § 2711. - (v) "Minor" means a person less than eighteen (18) years of age. - (w) "Net revenues" means gross gaming revenues of a Tribal gaming operation less - - (i) amounts paid out as, or paid for, prizes; and - (ii) total gaming-related operating expenses, excluding management fees. - (x) "Operating expenses" means total gaming-related expenses excluding management fees. - (y) "Person" means any individual, firm, partnership, corporation, company, or association. - (z) "Person having a direct or indirect financial interest in a management contract means": - (i) when a person who is a party to a management contract, any person having a direct financial interest in such management contract; - (ii) when a trust is a party to a management contract, any beneficiary or trustee; - (iii) when a partnership is a party to a management contract, any partner; - (iv) when a corporation is a party to a management contract, any person who is a director or who holds at least ten percent (10%) of the issued and outstanding stock alone or in combination with another stockholder who is a spouse, parent, child, or sibling; or
+- (ii) Total gaming-related operating expenses, excluding management fees. - (x) "Operating expenses" means total gaming-related expenses excluding management fees. - (y) "Person" means any individual, firm, partnership, corporation, company, or association. - (z) "Person having a direct or indirect financial interest in a management contract" means: - (I) When a person who is a party to a management contract, any person having a direct financial interest in such management contract; - (ii) When a trust is a party to a management contract, any beneficiary or trustee; - (iii) When a partnership is a party to a management contract, any partner; - (iv) When a corporation is a party to a management contract, any person who is a director or who holds at least ten percent (10%) of the issued and outstanding stock alone or in combination with another stockholder who is a spouse, parent, child or sibling; or - (v) When an entity other than a natural person has an interest in a trust, partnership, or corporation that has an interest in a management contract, all parties of that entity are deemed to be persons having a direct financial interest in a management contract. - (aa) "Person having management responsibility for a management contract" means the person designated in the management contract as having engagement responsibility for the gaming operation, or a portion thereof. - (ab) "Player" means a person participating in a game with the hope of winning money or other benefit, but does not include a licensee, any assistant of a licensee, or their immediate family. - (ac) "Primary management official" means: - (i) The person having management responsibility for a management contract; - (ii) Any person who has authority,

-- (v) when an entity other than a natural person has an interest in a trust, partnership, or corporation that has an interest in a management contract, all parties of that entity are deemed to be persons having a direct financial interest in a management contract. - (aa) "Person having management responsibility for a management contract" means the person designated in the management contract as having management responsibility for the gaming operation, or a portion thereof. - (ab) "Player" means a person participating in a game with the hope of winning money or other benefit, but does not include a licensee, any assistant of a licensee, or their immediate family. - (ac) "Primary management official" means: - (i) the person having management responsibility for a management contract: - (ii) Any person who has authority; - (1) to hire and fire employees; or - (2) to set up working policy for the gaming operation; or - (iii) the chief financial officer or other person who has financial management responsibility. - (ad) "Secretary" means the Secretary of the Interior. - (ae) "Tribal lands" means all lands which are held in trust by the United States of America for the Tribe and all lands owned by the Tribe which are subject to restriction against alienation imposed by the United States of America. - (af) "Tribe" means the Seminole Tribe of Florida. - (ag) "Tribal-State compact" means an agreement between the Tribe and the State of Florida about class III gaming under 25 U.S.C. § 2710 (d).
+- (1) To hire and fire employees; or - (2) To set up working policy for the gaming operation; or - (iii) The chief financial officer or other person who has financial management responsibility. - (ad) "Secretary" means the Secretary of the Interior. - (ae) "Tribal lands" means all lands which are held in trust by the United States of America for the Tribe and all lands owned by the Tribe which are subject to restriction against alienation imposed by the United States. - (af) "Tribe" means the Lake Miwok Indian Nation of the Middletown Rancheria - (ag) "Tribal-State compact" means an agreement between the Tribe and the State of California about class III gaming under 25 U.S.C. } 2710(d).

-SECTION 5 - AUTHORITY OF TRIBAL COUNCIL
+SECTION 5 - AUTHORITY OF TRIBAL GAMING COMMISSION.